7Ji/ampart/README.md

   * Android updates would be possible if you don't mess up with all of the parts before data
 * **update mode**: Work on the old partition layout and add minor tweaks here and there.
   * All partitons not defined in the update array will not be affected
-  * Scripts can operate in this mode if they just want some shrink and addition. i.e. ``ampart /dev/mmcblk --update data::-2G: hybrid:::`` would shrink the data partition by 2G, and create a ``hybrid`` partition after it to take all of the new free space.
+  * Scripts can operate in this mode if they just want some shrink and addition. i.e. ``ampart /dev/mmcblk --update ^data:::-2G: hybrid:::`` would shrink the data partition by 2G, and create a ``hybrid`` partition after it to take all of the new free space.
   * Android updates will always be possible as long as you keep your new parts after data
+  * Android+CoreELEC/EmuELEC dual boot on emmc can be achived in this mode
   * Updates happend on the **partition level**, not **filesystem level**, corresponding data backup and recovery and fs-createion needs to be done with other tools

 All of the above modes will both update the partition table itself and block devices under /dev, i.e. you would expect a /dev/whatever to be present immediately after you create it.